Completion of the mixed unit interval graphs hierarchy: Abstract

 \section{Abstract}

-We describe the missing class of the hierarchy of mixed unit interval graphs, generated by the intersection graphs of closed, open and one type of half-open intervals of the real line.
-This class lies strictly between unit interval graphs and mixed unit interval graphs.
-We give a complete characterization of this new class, as well as quadratic-time algorithms to recognize graphs from this class and to produce a corresponding interval representation if one exists.
+We describe the missing class of the hierarchy of mixed unit interval graphs.
+This class is generated by the intersection graphs of families of unit intervals that are allowed to be closed, open and left-closed-right-open.
+(By symmetry, considering closed, open, and right-closed-left-open unit intervals generates the same class.)
+We show that this class lies strictly between unit interval graphs and mixed unit interval graphs.
+We give a complete characterization of this new class, as well as quadratic-time algorithms that recognize graphs from this class and produce a corresponding interval representation if one exists.
+We also show that the algorithm from Shuchat et al. \cite{shuchat} directly extends to provide a quadratic-time algorithm to recognize the class of mixed unit interval graphs.

 {\bf Keywords:} unit interval graph; mixed unit interval graph; proper interval graph; intersection graph